AVVD/web-midi-router/README.md

 ## Coming Features
 - Filter type of event from an "Input Device" : Note On/Note Off; Pitch bend; Control Change (CC); Program Change (PC); Timing Clock; etc...
 - "Panic!" button to Off all notes on "Output Device"
-- [X] Add a Dark mode switch
-- Remove a route
 - Save and load a "patch" (list of active routes)
-- Select chanel while creating a route

 ## Possible Enhancement
 - Add a graphical view like ([qjackctl](https://qjackctl.sourceforge.io/)[^5] for [JACK](https://jackaudio.org/)[^6] and [helvum](https://gitlab.freedesktop.org/pipewire/helvum)[^7] for [pipewire](https://pipewire.org/)[^8])